vengad-tech/BitCoinNotifier/README.md

 ## Build
-You need Go language compiler installed to compile and use this utility first you need terminal-notifier command line utility installed on your mac os to show notification , to istall it use
+You need Go language compiler installed to compile and use this utility

+first you need terminal-notifier command line utility installed on your mac os to show notification , to install it use
 ```
 [sudo] gem install terminal-notifier
 ```